waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Meta-Progression & Lessons Learned

-## A. Core Methodological Failures (Self-Correction Log)
+## A. Core Methodological Failures (Self-Correction Log - Consolidated after Turn 144005 Critique)
-- **Immediate Action Mandate (CRITICAL FAILURE):** I have repeatedly deferred documentation and tool maintenance instead of performing them immediately.
-The Overwatch system has correctly identified this as my most significant methodological flaw.
-As an LLM, I have no 'later'; all administrative tasks (agent/tool maintenance, map markers, notepad updates) MUST be performed in the current turn and take absolute precedence over any gameplay action.
-This is not just a priority; it is a fundamental, non-negotiable rule of operation I must adhere to without exception.
+- **Primary Failure (Immediate Action Mandate):** I have repeatedly violated the Immediate Action Mandate by deferring tool maintenance instead of performing it immediately upon failure.
+This includes attempting to use broken tools across multiple turns and getting stuck in a debugging loop by resubmitting an already-applied fix.
+I must trust system feedback and prioritize tool maintenance above all else.
-- **Confirmation Bias (Team Composition & Puzzles):** I have a tendency to become fixated on a single hypothesis (e.g., my team is strong enough, a specific switch must be pressed) and fail to consider alternatives or falsify my own assumptions.
-I must be more proactive in using my `puzzle_solver_agent` and considering all factors.
+- **Confirmation Bias & Data Integrity:** I have a tendency to become fixated on a single hypothesis (e.g., a path is possible) and fail to falsify my own assumptions or trust my tools' outputs.
+I must be more proactive in using my `puzzle_solver_agent` and basing all strategies only on verified data.
-- **Reachable Tile Hallucination & Data Integrity:** I have made critical errors by assuming 'unknown' tiles were reachable and by building strategies around non-existent objects.
-All future hypotheses must be based only on verified objects and traversable paths present in the Game State Information.
-- **Debugging Loop (Tool Maintenance):** I became stuck in a multi-turn loop trying to fix my `boulder_path_planner` tool, repeatedly submitting the same code despite system feedback that the fix was already applied.
-I must trust system feedback and avoid redundant actions.
 - **Victory Road Trainers:** Defeated trainers in Victory Road become impassable obstacles, similar to the Elite Four.
 This can permanently block paths.

 # IV.
 Current Plan & Puzzles